ethersync/ethersync/README.md

     ```

     If everything went correctly, you should see `Ethersync activated!` in the nvim messages and `Client connection established.` in the logs of the daemon.
+    If that doesn't work, make sure that there's an `.ethersync` directory next to the `file`, and that the `ethersync` command is in the PATH in the terminal where you run Neovim.
     You can now collaboratively edit the file together in real-time!

 ## Sponsors